oktadev/okta-thymeleaf-security-example/README.md

-# Secure Thymeleaf with Spring Webflux Example
+# Thymeleaf Security with WebFlux Example

 This repository contains all the code for [Thymeleaf Templates with Spring WebFlux to Secure Your Apps][blog].
 This example illustrates how to protect functionality based on the user authorities and authentication status, and how to prevent CSRF attacks with Spring Security.